mongodb-university/Bluehawk/docs/docs/use-cases.md

 ```

 Running Bluehawk with the `snip` command on this file will produce a snippet
-file called `SomeTest.codeblock.some-example.swift` that looks something like this:
+file called `SomeTest.snippet.some-example.swift` that looks something like this:

 ```swift
 let person = getPerson()